 In keeping with the two thousand year old traditions of the Catholic Church, the priests of the Society of St. Pius X celebrate the immemorial Mass of St. Pius V (also known as the Tridentine Mass).

-They pray daily for our Roman Pontiff, Pope Francis I. The Society is based in Wanganui, a river city and New Zealand’s oldest provincial city located centrally in the nation’s North Island.
+They pray daily for our Roman Pontiff, Pope Francis I. The Society is based in Whanganui, a river city and New Zealand’s oldest provincial city located centrally in the nation’s North Island.

-The Society of St. Pius X currently has four resident priests providing pastoral services to a large community of traditional Catholics.
-The Society operate three schools in New Zealand: a primary school named St Anthony’s, a boys secondary school named St Augustine’s, and a girls secondary school named St Dominics – all based in Wanganui.
+The Society of St. Pius X in New Zealand currently has four resident priests providing pastoral services to a large community of traditional Catholics.
+The Society operate three schools in New Zealand: a primary school named St Anthony’s, a boys secondary school named St Augustine’s, and a girls secondary school named St Dominics – all based in Whanganui.

-The Dominican Sisters also have a house in Wanganui and are closely aligned with the Society.
+The Dominican Sisters also have a house in Whanganui and are closely aligned with the Society.
 Currently they help run the girl’s secondary school along with a boarding school for international students.

-The Superior of The Society of St Pius X in New Zealand is currently Father Andrew Cranshaw.
+The Superior of The Society of St Pius X in New Zealand is currently Fr.
+Francois Laisney.